Grand Duchess Elena Pavlovna of Russia: Early life

-Grand Duchess Elena Pavlovna Romanova of Russia was born in Saint Petersburg in the Russian Empire as the fourth child and second daughter of Tsesarevich Paul Petrovich of Russia (1754–1801) and his second wife, Tsesarevna Maria Feodorovna, born Duchess Sophie Dorothea of Württemberg (1759–1828).
-Out of her nine siblings, Elena was closest to her older sister Alexandra Pavlovna (1783–1801).
-She was educated privately at home, for the first years, under the supervision of her paternal grandmother, Catherine the Great (1729–1796).
+Grand Duchess Elena Pavlovna Romanova was born in Saint Petersburg in the Russian Empire as the fourth child and second daughter of Tsesarevich Paul Petrovich of Russia (1754–1801) and his second wife, Tsesarevna Maria Feodorovna, born Duchess Sophie Dorothea of Württemberg (1759–1828).

+Out of her nine siblings, Elena was closest to her elder sister Alexandra Pavlovna, whom their paternal grandmother Catherine the Great compared unfavourably to Elena.
+At the age of six months, Elena was deemed smarter and more charming than her two-year-old sister Alexandra.
+However, as the sisters matured, Catherine loved both of them equally.

+Elena was educated privately at home, for the first years, under the supervision of her grandmother, Catherine the Great.
 Her education was focused mainly on fine arts, literature and music.